SimonMossmyr/Enfo-MTE/media/README.md

 ## Loading Screen

 Size 1024x768.
-Exists as four quadrants and a header(?) file when imported into the map.
+Exists as four quadrants and a header(?) `.mdx` file when imported into the map.
 Full paths:

 - `LoadingScreen.mdx`
 - `LoadingScreenBL.tga` (512x256)